healygi/peace-of-mind/README.md

 ## Content

-- I used the following sites to help in the creation of my website.
+### I used the following sites to help in the creation of my website:

 https://www.w3schools.com/css/css_rwd_intro.asp (CSS Responsive Grid)